Coronavirus FAQs, help and advice for carers

 What if I am a young carer or young adult carer looking after someone?

-The Government has published guidance and information for people under the age of 25 who are providing care for someone during the coronavirus outbreak.
+The Government has published their latest national lockdown guidance and information and guidance and information for people under the age of 25 who are providing care for someone during the coronavirus outbreak.

 East Sussex Young Carers supports Young Carers aged 5-18 who care for a family member with long-term illness, disability, mental health or substance misuse issues.
 Alternatively, please get in touch with us on 01323 738390, email us on email@example.com, or text us on 07860 077300.